Roll20/help.roll20.net/_posts/2012-09-05-misc-live-streaming.md

 **Set up XSplit**

-Now that Xsplit is installed, you need to setup and configure it.
+Now that XSplit is installed, you need to setup and configure it.
 Launch the program, You'll want to (1.) select “Scene 1”, then (2.) click on "File" and then (3.) select the "Add screen region" option.

 <img src="/images/XsplitSS1.png" />